 I was born and raised in rural Arkansas, the daughter of a family medicine physician and a kindergarten teacher.
 After I graduated from Hendrix College in Conway, AR, I moved to northeastern NC to participate in the Teach For America program.
 My interest in health and well-being led me to pursue a PhD in psychology at Bowling Green State University, where I was able to study health psychology, behavioral weight management, substance use disorders, and behavior change.
 After completing an internship at the Boston Consortium, I moved to Jackson, MS to complete a postdoctoral fellowship alongside a family medicine residency program.
 During my fellowship, I learned that I enjoy practicing psychology in primary care, and that I love working with residents!
 I took a position as Director of Behavioral Science and Director of Research at the family medicine residency program at Albany Medical College in 2013.
 In 2015, I returned to the University of Mississippi Medical Center as Director of the Clinical Skills Center.
 Although I enjoyed working with medical students and standardized patients, I am happy that I have returned to family medicine residency education here in Wilmington.

 When I am not at work, I enjoy being outside.
 Physical activity is priority in my life.
 I’m usually happiest when I’m near the water.
 Travel, reading, and the arts are passions of mine.
 I am also a die-hard Arkansas Razorback fan.

 I believe that it is important to live a life that is in line with one’s values, as that is the most likely path toward personal and professional wellness.
 This belief is a large part of what led me to join the faculty of the Family Medicine Residency Program in Wilmington.
-It is a privilege to work with others who strive to provide excellent patient care within a supportive professional environment.
+It is a privilege to work with others who strive to provide excellent education and patient care within a supportive professional environment.